Corporate Responsibility

 3. Shared Prosperity – Aligning project development with social and economic benefits

-As the Santo Tomas Project moves forward, we remain committed to responsible development that benefits local communities and aligns with Mexico’s national sustainability priorities.
+As the Santo Tomás Project moves forward, we remain committed to responsible development that benefits local communities and aligns with Mexico’s national sustainability priorities.

-Oroco believes that our success at Santo Tomas begins within the local area and its people.
-Oroco’s Corporate Social Responsibility Mandate creates positive working relationships with Santo Tomas’ neighbouring community and serves a realistic and meaningful social purpose.
-We understand that maintaining a solid social license is essential to Santo Tomas' long term operational prosperity.
+Oroco believes that our success at Santo Tomás begins within the local area and its people.
+Oroco’s Corporate Social Responsibility Mandate creates positive working relationships with Santo Tomás’ neighbouring community and serves a realistic and meaningful social purpose.
+We understand that maintaining a solid social license is essential to Santo Tomás' long term operational prosperity.
 Thus, improving the community’s quality of life with mutual respect and open communication is fundamental to our objectives.

-Environmental and Social Commitment: Sembrando Vida
+Environmental Stewardship: Sembrando Vida

 In July of 2025, Oroco signed a cooperation agreement with Sembrando Vida (Sowing Life), Mexico’s flagship environmental and social program.
 Through this initiative, we are: